SergeyMakeev/Zmeya/README.md

 Which is perfectly representable by one of x86 addressing modes `addr = base_reg + index_reg + const_8`

-Here is an example of resulting asm https://godbolt.org/z/v6sj6s
+Here is an example of generated assembly code https://godbolt.org/z/v6sj6s

 ```cpp